whatwg/quirks/README.md

 This repository hosts the [Quirks Mode Standard](https://quirks.spec.whatwg.org/).

-### Code of conduct
+## Code of conduct

-We are committed to providing a friendly, safe and welcoming environment for all.
+We are committed to providing a friendly, safe, and welcoming environment for all.
 Please read and respect the [WHATWG Code of Conduct](https://whatwg.org/code-of-conduct).

-### Pull requests
+## Pull requests

 In short, change `quirks.bs` and submit your patch, with a [good commit message](https://github.com/whatwg/meta/blob/master/COMMITTING.md).
 Consider